dshil/kernel-playground/boot/README.md

 The development was begun because of the inspiration from the following
 resources:

-* Series of bootloader development articles:
+* Series of OS development articles:
     * https://www.codeproject.com/Articles/664165/Writing-a-boot-loader-in-Assembly-and-C-Part
     * https://www.codeproject.com/Articles/668422/Writing-a-boot-loader-in-Assembly-and-C-Part
     * https://www.codeproject.com/Articles/737545/Writing-a-bit-dummy-kernel-in-C-Cplusplus
-* OS development series:
     * http://www.brokenthorn.com/Resources/OSDevIndex.html

 More importantly there was a meeting with friends one Sunday and one of them